sj-omscs/6210-exam-1/Exam.md

 ---

-SPIN was written primarily in the high-level language Modula-3 which provided static typing and strong typing.
-This is in constrast to many other operating systems of the day, and even most operating systems today, which were written in the low-level language C. SPIN's construction in Modula-3 proved that high-level languages can be used to build operating systems.
+* SPIN was written primarily in the high-level language Modula-3 which provided static typing and strong typing
+  * This is in constrast to many other operating systems of the day, and even most operating systems today, which were written primarily in the low-level language C
+* SPIN incorporated the C language alongside Modula-3 for some low-level operations
+* SPIN's construction in Modula-3 proved that high-level languages can be used to build many parts of an operating system
+* SPIN did not prove that an entire operating system can be witten in a high-level language

+__TODO: revise__

 ## 1.2 (3 points)